open-learning-exchange/open-learning-exchange.github.io/pages/faq.md

 vagrant up
 ```
 You now have a working communityBeLL on your OS.

-*Q: What is the purpose of nations and communities, and how do they work together?*
-We use the nation/community infrastructure because we often deploy our software in places without internet.
-Nations are the service sitting in the cloud (which are connected to the internet).
-Communities, which run locally on Raspberry Pi’s and/or laptops, are run on an *intranet* but are most of the time not connected to the *internet*.
-Because nations are connected to the internet, they allow a connection process between us (with internet) and users on communities (without internet).
-To sync with a nation, however, a community needs to be connected to the internet so that information can be sent in both directions.

-*Q: How can I enable the Virtualization in order to turn vagrant on?*
-First of all, you have to access the BIOS.
-To do that, you need to reboot your computer and press the appropriate key while it’s booting.
-It is usually the "F2" or "Delete" key.
-Once you have entered the BIOS setup menu, you have to search for an option called "Intel VT-x", "Intel Virtualization Technology" or something similar.
-Enable this option, save and reset.
-Now the "vagrant up" command should be working fine.

-*Q: Why is the "Submit" button not showing up when I try to submit my survey?*
-Please make sure you’re using Firefox, as our BeLL software is only guaranteed to work in Firefox.
-To get the “Submit” button to show up, try logging out of the BeLL and logging back in, then go back to the survey.
-If that doesn’t work, log out of the BeLL, shut down the vagrant machine (`vagrant halt` in the directory where the Vagrantfile is located), `vagrant up` again, log in, and check the survey again.
-If you’ve tried these steps and it still doesn’t work, let us know in the [Gitter chat](http://gitter.im/open-learning-exchange/chat).

-*Q: Why does Firefox say “Unable to connect” when I try to load my community?*
-Because a community is run locally on your machine, you need to `vagrant up` in the directory where the Vagrantfile is located.
-You can then see if your community is running by going to `127.0.0.1:5985` in Firefox.
-Go to `127.0.0.1:5985/_utils` to see the CouchDB behind the BeLL, and `127.0.0.1:5985/apps/_design/bell/MyApp/index.html` to navigate the actual BeLL user interface.

 *Q: I named my repo incorrectly by not naming it &lt;username&gt;.github.io, can I rename it or I need to delete it?*
 You need to delete it and start over.
 Navigate to the misnamed repo and click the settings tab or enter `https://github.com/YOUR-USERNAME/YOUR-MISNAMED-REPOSITORY/settings` in your browsers URL bar.
 Next, scroll down to the Danger Zone section of the settings and click '*Delete this repository*'.
 Read the warnings and then type in the name of the repo to confirm.